hoeck/typesafe-query-builder/README.md

 `yarn` to fetch all deps

-`yarn run start-test-database` to start a dockered postgres server that loads the test schema
+`yarn test-database:start` to start a dockered postgres server that loads the test schema

+`yarn test-database:psql` to start a psql connected to the test-database

-`yarn test --watchAll` to run the tests in watch mode
+`yarn test` to run the tests in watch mode